libocca/occa/docs/okl/introduction.md

 <div style="width: 26px; display: inline-block"></div>
 `@outer` / `@inner`

+?> Checkout the [Loops in Depth](/okl/loops-in-depth) section for more details about outer and inner loops

 ## Outer Loops

 Outer loops (for-loops tagged with an `@outer` attribute) make the assumption that all work inside can be completely parallelized.